uhlryk/angular-dynamic-number/README.md

 - config decimal separator (dot or comma)
 - config to accept positive, negative and both numbers.
-- model value is correct javascript number, but view value may be correct number for localities Edit contractors create new entry for contractor (old entries are for archive or for generate old invoices with old contractor data)
+- model value is correct javascript number, but view value may be correct number for localities
+- filter with comma/dot separator and congurable number of fraction digits Edit contractors create new entry for contractor (old entries are for archive or for generate old invoices with old contractor data)
 Delete contractors set entries as archive.
 Add, list, show invoices